brian-stinar/d3-graph-theory/README.md

 ##Features
 - Dijkstra's shortest path algorithm used to calculate distances between nodes.
 - Closeness centrality calculations which use the inverse of distance
+- Disjoint subgraph detection
 - XML node/edge list -> D3 datastructure examples
 - Adjacency list creation from D3 data structures to use in implementing other graph theory algorithms

 ##Examples
-See index.html for an example.
+See index.html for an example of the use of Dijkstra's .
 The calculated distances are shown as labels for the nodes.
 Closeness centrality is output to the console.
+See DisconnectSubgraphDetection.html for an example of, guess what, disconnected subgraph detection.

 ##Where Do We Go From Here?
 I plan on implementing graph partitioning very soon.